-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-T2 provides a better video resolution than the 6D Mark II.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T2 provides a better video resolution than the 6D Mark II.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon 6D Mark II vs Fujifilm X-T2

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T2 has an electronic viewfinder (2360k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Canon 6D Mark II and Fujifilm X-T2 along with similar information for a selection of comparators.